Blog Logo

 // blocks/mylatests/src/index.js

-import { registerBlockType } from "@wordpress/blocks"
+import { registerBlockType } from "@wordpress/blocks";

-import { useBlockProps } from "@wordpress/block-editor"
+import { useBlockProps } from "@wordpress/block-editor";

-import blockMeta from "../block.json"
+import blockMeta from "../block.json";

 registerBlockType(blockMeta, {